How Chatbots Can Help with COVID-19

 “Sixty percent of marketers now track customer satisfaction metrics such as net promoter score (NPS), for example, and nearly as many track customer retention rates — recognizing the comparative value of a return customer versus a new lead.
 Forty-three percent take it a step further by tracking customers’ overall lifetime value.
 Marketers are also increasingly scrutinizing how they can find their best customers, and how much it costs to do so.
 For instance, 52% now keep tabs on how much and often they receive referrals from customers, and 51% analyze how much it costs to acquire a given customer.
 Many marketers are also tracking data that can give a more granular look at how and why specific channels perform, such as the 49% who now track mobile analytics.”
 (Salesforce 24)

 We’ve covered the “before conversational marketing implementation” tactics and dipped our toes into the “during marketing implementation” skills, but this one is in effect only after you’ve started serving buyers.
 Understanding which of your tactics are going well and which are going terribly wrong is crucial for upward progress.
 High performers vs underperformers were 1.4 times more likely to be tracking customer satisfaction metrics.
 Asking “How satisfied were you with this conversation?” turned out to be an extremely valuable way to read the buyer’s mind.
 Some businesses choose not to track customer satisfaction metrics due to the misconception that it would be an “extra annoyance”.
-However, data shows that you SHOULD be asking them this.
+However, data shows that you SHOULD be asking anyways.
 How else will you need to know where to change things?

 This is a scary time for a lot of businesses, but don’t lose hope yet.
 Upgrade your chatbot usage to combat COVID-19 and do these three things and help keep your business on top of its game!